The Do’s and Don’ts of Kitchen Island Design

 Islands can be the heart of the kitchen, where families gather to have casual meals and share stories of their day.
 Aside from their social function, islands should be designed and installed for a specific purpose.
 Homeowners today are opting for multi-functional islands equipped with sinks, hobs, microwaves and even mini refrigerators.

 With so many expectations, homeowners tend to overcompensate for their excitement and make critical mistakes that they may regret later.
 That’s where Granite and TREND Transformations steps in.
 Our industry trained design consultants have the knowledge and experience to guide you every step of the way.
-Plus, our beautiful selection of etherium® by E-Stone surfaces can not only make your kitchen island dream a reality it just may be the talk of the town.
+Plus, our beautiful selection worktop overlays and etherium® by E-Stone surfaces can not only make your kitchen island dream a reality it just may be the talk of the town.

 Here are some do’s and don’ts when designing your kitchen island: